|Email and Chat

 Getting (or blocking) access to Netflix and other streaming services is an ongoing war between the streaming services that want to block you and the VPNs that want to unblock the content so you can view it wherever you are in the world.

 Many VPNs are devoting significant resources to this endeavor, simply because more people are turning to VPNs to unblock their favorite content.
-Check out the best VPNs for streaming here.
+Check out these best streaming VPNs instead.

-7. Based in the United States (a bad privacy jurisdiction)
+Based in the United States (bad for privacy)

 The United States is not a good location for a VPN or any other business involving privacy.